Sequential Monte Carlo Bandits: SMC for multi-armed bandits

-In the following, we describe how SIR can be used for both posterior sampling-based and UCB-type policies; \ie which are the specific instructions to execute in steps 5 and 7 within Algorithm~\ref{alg:sir-mab} for Thompson sampling and Bayes-UCB.
+We now describe in detail how to use the SMC-based posterior random measure $p_M(\theta_{t+1,a}|\HH_{1:t})$ for both Thompson sampling and Bayes-UCB policies: \ie which are the specific instructions to execute in steps 5 and 7 of Algorithm~\ref{alg:sir-mab}. \begin{itemize} \item \textbf{SMC-based Thompson Sampling:} TS operates by drawing a sample parameter $\theta_{t+1}^{(s)}$ from its updated posterior $p(\theta_{t+1}|\HH_{1:t})$, and picking the optimal arm for such sample, \ie